alltrails/all-lunches/README.md

 Things to note

-- To see Debug-JS in your console logs, type `localStorage.debug = "all-lunches:*"`, press enter and refresh your page.
+- To see DebugJS logs in your console, type `localStorage.debug = "all-lunches:*"`, press enter and refresh your page.
 - Node `v14.17.3` / Yarn `1.22.17`

 ### 3rd party packages